matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 In addition, all rules may be enabled or disabled.
 Disabled rules never match.

 If no rules match an event, the Home Server should not notify for the message (that is to say, the default action is "dont-notify").
+Events that the user sent themself are never alerted for.

 Predefined Rules
 ----------------